Boyle Avenue to Sarah Avenue

 This greenway offers three segments which will eventually connect for a 17-mile loop.
 There is ample parking for this stretch of sunny greenway atop the levee just behind the Taubman Prestige Outlets.
 Grab a bite or go shopping in addition to exploring the greenway!
 Across the greenway/levee from the outlets, there is a wetland you can explore with its own natural path trails.
 You can also park in the northwest section of the St. Louis Premium Outlet parking lot to access the greenway near the connection to the Boone Bridge.

-Click here to download a printable Greenway Adventure Guide for the Missouri Greenway: Monarch Chesterfield Levee.
+Click here to download a printable Greenway Info Guide for the Missouri Greenway: Monarch Chesterfield Levee.

-This section of greenway stretches through residential areas and commercial districts and is a popular route for walking and biking to connect with Forest Park on the south as well as the Delmar and Forest Park Metrolink stations.
-It also parallels the Loop Trolley tracks from the History Museum to where the paved path turns into Ruth Porter Mall Park.
+This section of greenway stretches through residential areas and commercial districts and is a popular route for walking and biking to connect with Forest Park on the south as well as the Delmar, Forest Park and Wellston Metrolink stations.
+It runs parallel to DeBaliviere from the History Museum to where the paved path turns into Ruth Porter Mall Park.
 It’s also a treasured green space for getting fresh air, having a picnic or enjoying family and neighborhood get-togethers.

-Click here to download a printable Greenway Adventure Guide for the St. Vincent Greenway: Forest Park to Trojan Park.
+Click here to download a printable Greenway Info Guide for the St. Vincent Greenway: Forest Park to Trojan Park.

 Old Town Florissant to Sunset Park

 The Sunset Greenway is in north St. Louis County between the City of Florissant and the Missouri River.
 It meanders through the St. Ferdinand Shrine, St. Ferdinand Park and Historic Old Town Florissant all the way down the bluff to the Missouri River in Sunset Park.